 Create a title centered just below the letterhead, name and address, member number, and date.
-Each communication should have a meaningful, descriptive title that tells readers right away what the communication is and what is in it.
+Each communication should have a meaningful, descriptive title that tells readers right away what the communication is about.
 The title should identify the document in a few words or a phrase.
 The title should welcome readers and motivate them to read on, without sounding punitive or intimidating.